This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Heat oil in a small saucepan on medium-high.
-Sauté onions, carrots, and celery until soft, about 5 minutes.
-Add garlic, salt, and pepper, and cook for another minute.
+• Heat olive oil in a small saucepan over medium-high heat.
+Add onions, carrots, and celery; cook until softened, about 5 minutes.
+Stir in garlic, salt, and pepper, and cook for 1 minute.

-• Stir in tomatoes, basil, oregano, and bay leaf.
+• Stir in the diced tomatoes, basil, oregano, and bay leaf.
 Bring to a gentle boil.

-• Lower heat and simmer for 20 minutes, stirring occasionally.
+• Reduce heat to low and simmer for 20 minutes, stirring occasionally.

-• Take the saucepan off the heat and remove the bay leaf.
+• Take the pan off the heat and discard the bay leaf.
+Blend the sauce with an immersion or countertop blender until slightly pureed but not completely smooth.

-• Mix in butter and honey until the butter melts.
-Taste and add a pinch of salt if needed.
+• Stir in butter and honey until the butter melts.
+Taste and adjust seasoning with a pinch of salt, if needed.

 Notes